 Instructions

-2. Heat the 4 tbsp of ghee or butter in a large, heavy casserole dish over moderately high heat.
-Once hot, add the chopped tomatoes (20 oz / 570 g), half of the powdered spice mixture you just ground, the 5 tsp of turmeric, and the 0.25 tsp of cayenne (or paprika).
+2. Heat the ghee or butter in a large, heavy casserole dish over moderately high heat.
+Once hot, add the chopped tomatoes, half of the powdered spice mixture, the turmeric, and the cayenne or paprika.

 3. Cook the mixture, stirring often, until the tomato purée reduces into a thick sauce.

-4. Add the shredded cabbage (16 oz / 455 g) and stir until it glistens with the sauce.
-Cover the pot and reduce the heat to low (or place in a preheated oven at 325°F / 160°C).
-Cook for 15 minutes.
+4. Add the shredded cabbage and stir until it glistens with the sauce.
+Cover the pot, reduce the heat to low, and cook for 15 minutes.

 5. Add the fresh peas.
 Stir well and continue to cook for another 15 to 30 minutes.
-Stir once or twice during this time to check the liquid level.
-If the dish becomes too dry, add 2 to 3 tbsp of water.
+Stir once or twice during this time, adding 2 to 3 tbsp of water if the dish becomes too dry.

-7. Finally, add the fresh herbs (2 tbsp), the 1 tsp of salt, and the remaining half of the powdered spice mixture.
+7. Finally, add the fresh herbs, salt, and the remaining half of the powdered spice mixture.
 Toss everything to mix well and serve hot.

 • Calories: 132 kcal